gordonjcp/miragetools/README.md

 Make sure the Mirage is hooked up to the appropriate MIDI connectors on your interface.

 Switch to the asm09 directory.
-Build the assembler and disk writer, then build the Forth image:
+Build the assembler, then build the Forth image:

     $ gcc as9.c -o as9
-    $ gcc writeos.c -o writeos
     $ ./as9 forth.asm

+Build the Mirage disk utility next.
+Change to the miragedisk directory, then build and install:

+    $ ./waf configure
+    $ ./waf
+    $ sudo ./waf install

 Get a blank formatted diskette (or format one, with the instructions in miragetools/asm09/README.md) and write the Forth image:

-    $ ./writeos forth.s19
+    $ miragetool --put-os forth.s19

 Boot from the disk and you should see the right hand digit of the LED showing a rotating pattern.